-Summer time means twenties time as Great Gatsby themed parties across the country are being held at old mansions, historical parks, and personal homes.
-For inspiration most people turned to the 1974 Great Gatsby movie starring Robert Redford as Jay Gatsby.
+Summertime means twenties time as The Great Gatsby themed parties across the country are being held at old mansions, historical parks, and personal homes.
+For inspiration, most people turned to the 1974 The Great Gatsby movie starring Robert Redford as Jay Gatsby.
 His high-class white summer suit stands out as one of the handsomest movie costumes ever worn.
-It’s no wonder every summer I receive a similar email to this one asking how to dress like Robert Redford in the Great Gatsby:
+It’s no wonder every summer I receive a similar email to this one asking how to dress like Robert Redford in The Great Gatsby:

 Would businessmen or politicians wear the white summer suits later than the summer months?
 Perhaps into September?
 I was thinking of going with a version of one of Robert Redford’s white suits from the Great Gatsby.
 Any suggestions on groups that already have suit packages together and available? – Lance

 Answer: Yes, it is proper to wear white suits in early fall.
 If you were of higher class, you could afford the more comfortable summer suits in light colors.
 Even in summer, most suits in the 1920s were still wool, which is what Robert Redford wore in the movie.
 He was wearing white as his symbol of class rather than weather driven.
 He was also a man who did not follow fashion rules, so even if it was inappropriate to wear white after Labor day, he would not have cared.